znerol/podpourri/doc/podpourri.conf.5.rst

    Name of an image which should be pulled before the build.
 This option can be repeated multiple times in order to pull multiple images.

+.. confValue:: podpourri.pullExcludeJobPrefix

+   Prefixes of job tags when the image-pull step is to be skipped.
+This option can be repeated multiple times in order to specify several job prefixes.
+   Specify ``pullExcludeJobPrefix = build-push-`` to disable pulling images when new refs are pushed to the repository while keep pulling images during automatic rebuilds.

 .. confvalue:: podpourri.registryPrefix

    Prefix for all images built by ``podpourri-build``.
 When set, images built